Personal safety advice

 - Try not to keep the exact same routine, e.g. always running a certain route at the same time.

-- Headphones – consider whether running the route you have chosen in headphones increases your risk.
+- Headphones – consider whether wearing headphones on your chosen route compromises your running safety.
 If you use headphones, consider bone conduction headphones that allow you to still hear what and who is around you.

 - Enjoy running in company - run with your RunTogether group!